Valnjee/Valnjee/README.md

 - 👋 Hi, I’m @Valnjee
-- 👀 I’m interested in Data Analytics / Science
+- 👀 Data Analytics / Science
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on with other experts in the field
-- 📫 How to reach me at val.fotso@gmail.com
+- 📫 How to reach me at valerie.fotso@web2gotech.com

 <!---
 Valnjee/Valnjee is a ✨ Data Analytics / Scientist expert ✨ repository because its `README.md` (this file) appears on your GitHub profile.